Itera/cypress-kurs-2021/__tasks__/ekstra_tasks/README.md

 ## Suggestions for test cases you can automate:
 - **Challenge**
-    - change status of a issue using drag and drop.
+    - Change the status of an issue using drag and drop.
 - Sort and filter issues
 - Use text formatting on description text when creating a new issue.
 - Change project settings
-- Verify that features are unavailible.
+- Verify that features are unavailable.
     - Releases
     - Issues and filters
     - Pages